Office: MAK A2164

 Research with Undergraduates

 Grand Valley has many opportunities for undergraduate students to become involved in research, including the Summer Student Scholars program, the McNair Scholars program, and the math department's own Research Experience for Undergraduates (REU) program.
-Click here for more information about the mathematics of Sudoku, the topic I researched with students during the 2009 REU.
+Click here for more information about generalized catalan numbers, the topic I will research with students during the 2017 REU.

 My research interests also include algebraic combinatorics, specifically A-theory, a discrete homotopy theory for graphs and simplicial complexes.
 My dissertation (Arizona State University, 2004) is titled "A Discrete Homotopy Theory for Graphs, with Applications to Order Complexes of Lattices." pdf version ps version